San Ignacio Village Villas are located 13 kilometers from the Panama/Costa Rican border and the Pacific Ocean port city of Puerto Armuelles.

 Please contact David at:

-Finally we have The REID house.
-The layout is virtually the same as the DELL house. with 4 bathrooms and 3 bedrooms.
-It has its own well and complete solar power system.
+Finally we have The OASIS house.
+The layout is virtually the same as the SORRENTO villa. with 4 bathrooms and 3 bedrooms.
+It has city water and electricity but has as a back up its own well and complete solar power system.

 Please contact the neighbours at:

 If you require additional information about these homes please contact me David Dell at: